OMKE/Portfolio/README.md

 Run tests with:
 ```$ docker-compose exec php php artisan test --filter <testSuiteName \ methodName>```

+## Angular
+Access frontend app on http://localhost:4200

+### SSR
+Navigate to `frontend` folder and run with `npm run dev:ssr`.
+Access ssr frontend app on http://localhost:4201

+### SSG
+Navigate to `frontend` folder and run with `npm run prerender`.
+Pre-rendered pages will be in `dist` folder.
+**Note**
+SSG uses custom script - `frontend/prerender/routes.ts` to get dynamic routes for pre-rendering, in this case it fetches all the projects from the api,
+extracts all of the ids and saves them to routes-result.txt file
+We can add as many dynamic routes as we want, we just need to add new entry to `routes` set. 'url' key stands for API URL and 'name' is the route name in our frontend app.

 #### Without Docker
 1. ```$ cp .env.example .env```